panama b&b accommodation FREQUENTLY ASQUED QUESTIONS

 How many days do you recommend staying?

-Our recommendation is to stay at least 5 days (a week would be better as some of you will need time to get ride of the jet-lag!) in Panama City and take day tours to the places of your interest.
-This will save you a lot of time and money and at the same time will let you enjoy Panama's night life enjoying one of Amador’s restaurants with the canal view and ocean breeze, or in Bella Vista neighborhood where you will find the widest selection of restaurants and bars of the city with its casinos and night clubs or just dance away to the salsa and merengue music;-)
+Our recommendation is to stay at least 5 days (a week would be better as some of you will need time to get rid of the jet-lag!) in Panama City and take day tours to the places of your interest.
+This will save you a lot of time and money and at the same time will let you enjoy Panama's night life enjoying one of Amador’s restaurants with the canal view and ocean breeze, the Casco Viejo's ambiance with great restaurants or in Bella Vista neighborhood where you will find the widest selection of restaurants and bars of the city with its casinos and night clubs or just dance away to the salsa and merengue music;-)

 Do you have airport transfer service?

-Yes, we offer airport transfer service to our guests for US$30-US$40 depending on the number of passengers.
+Yes, we offer airport transfer service to our guests for US$30-US$45 depending on the number of passengers.
 For details click here.

 Do I need to speak Spanish?